eli-che/BackEnd-Mobil/README.md

 - Do not store user-sessions on the server.
 # ADD ERROR HANDLING FOR EVERY DATABASE CALL, IF NOT IT MIGHT GET STUCK.
 # Don't allow special characters on email or username.
 # Change any checks on user.credentials to user.data, don't have to query their login to check if user exists for safety purposes.
+As in only query credentials when logging in or registering or alike.
 - Update time stamp to yyyy-mm-dd hh:mm:ss on all columns thats store timestamps OR EPOCH time stamp
 - Login Session not persisten on server restart.
 Users have to loggin again after a restart.
 Save the session in database.
 + Login System Klart